-13 Beneficial ownership and control
+12 Beneficial ownership and control

-- (1) This paragraph applies when a relevant person is operating the procedures required by paragraph 9 and parts 4, 5 and 6 (as applicable). - (2) A relevant person must, in the case of any customer - (a) where that customer is not a natural person, identify who is the beneficial owner of the customer; - take reasonable measures to verify the identity of any beneficial owner of the customer, using relevant information obtained from a reliable, independent source; and - (c) subject to paragraphs 21 and 24, determine whether the customer is acting on behalf of another person and, if so, identify that other person, and take reasonable measures to verify that other person's identity using relevant information obtained from a reliable, independent source. - (3) Without limiting sub-paragraph (2), the relevant person must, in the case of a customer that is a legal person or legal arrangement - (a) verify that any person purporting to act on behalf of the customer is authorised to do so; - (b) identify that person and take reasonable measures to verify the identity of that person using reliable, independent source documents; - (c) in the case of a legal arrangement, identify - (i) the trustees or any other controlling party;
+- (1) This paragraph applies when a relevant person is operating any of the procedures and controls required by Parts 3, 4, 5 and 6. - (2) A relevant person must, in the case of any customer - (a) which is not a natural person - (i) identify who is the beneficial owner of the customer, through any number of persons or arrangements of any description; and - (ii) subject to paragraphs 11(4), 11(5), 16(2) and 18(2) take reasonable measures to verify the identity of any beneficial owner of the customer, using reliable, independent source documents, data or information; - (b) subject to paragraphs 17 and 21, determine whether the customer is acting on behalf of another person and, if so - (i) identify that other person; and - (ii) take reasonable measures to verify that other person's identity using reliable, independent source documents, data or information; - (c) determine whether a person is acting on behalf of a customer and verify that any person purporting to act on behalf of the customer is authorised to do so; and, if so - (i) identify that other person; and - (ii) take reasonable measures to verify the identity of that person using reliable, independent source documents, data or information. - (3) Without limiting sub-paragraph (2) a relevant person must, in the case of a legal arrangement, identify and take reasonable measures to verify the identity of the beneficial owner - (a) in the case of an express trust, by identifying - (i) the trustees or any other controlling party; - (ii) any known beneficiaries; - (iii) any class of beneficiaries and, in respect of a class of beneficiaries where it is not reasonably practicable to identify each beneficiary details sufficient to identify and describe the class of persons who are beneficiaries;